 And when that character is literally the entire reason the Sole Survivor does anything, not working is not an option.

-This ruined a lot of the game for me, because the story felt half-baked and incomplete.
+This ruined a lot of the game for me, because the story felt half-baked.
 The world had been built so much up to that point - and I wanted to do so much more, but it didn't happen.

 And then you top that off with the tedious settlement construction/protection mechanic, and you've got a recipe for disaster.
 Seriously, making settlements could have been so much fun, if they weren't so obnoxious to maintain.
 Like, if I'm deep, deep, deep into a side quest, I don't want to interrupt that to go and fight a few ghouls for you, Settler!
 Plus, the missions to get each settlement were so repetitive, to the point where I dreaded visiting Preston - who was literally a Settlement Machine.
 To this day, he still comes to me with new places or new problems for each Settlement - as if I didn't side with the Minutemen and recruit a crap ton of people.